wanyijie/wanyijie.github.io/content/posts/container/Overview-of-the-Docker-Architecture.md

+---
+summary: "In this text we're going to be talking about Docker architecture.
+And Docker is the container implementationthat is supported by Red Hat and is used by OpenShift."
+tags:
+    - wangyijie
+    - container
+categories:
+    - Development
+    - Opetration
+---
 In this text we're going to be talking about Docker architecture.
 And Docker is the container implementation that is supported by Red Hat and is used by OpenShift.